 Audi RS3Sportback

 The Audi RS3 offers driving dynamics at the highest level.
-With the uprade, the compact top model is even sportier: the powerfully designed front, wheels in motorsport-design, and RS bucket seats visually enhance the dynamics, acoustically emphasized by the distinctive throaty roar of the five-cylinder engine with its signature firing sequence.
-The 2.5 TFSI, combined with the optimized chassis setup and new tires, propels the RS3 even more spirited around corners.
+Since the upgrade in 2024, the compact top model has been even sportier: the powerfully designed front, wheels in motorsport-design, and RS bucket seats visually enhance the dynamics, acoustically emphasized by the distinctive throaty roar of the five-cylinder engine with its signature firing sequence.
+The 2.5 TFSI, combined with the optimized chassis setup and new tires, propels the RS3 even more spiritedly around corners.
+The RS3 competition limited, limited to 750 units, truly stands out.
+To mark the 50th anniversary of the legendary five-cylinder engine, Audi Sport is presenting this exclusive version of the compact sports car, which features a coilover suspension, neodymium gold interior, and additional carbon elements for the exterior.

 Audi RS3 Sedan

 The Audi RS3 offers driving dynamics at the highest level.
-With the uprade, the compact top model is even sportier: the powerfully designed front, wheels in motorsport-design, and RS bucket seats visually enhance the dynamics, acoustically emphasized by the distinctive throaty roar of the five-cylinder engine with its signature firing sequence.
-The 2.5 TFSI, combined with the optimized chassis setup and new tires, propels the RS3 even more spirited around corners.
+Since the upgrade in 2024, the compact top model has been even sportier: the powerfully designed front, wheels in motorsport-design, and RS bucket seats visually enhance the dynamics, acoustically emphasized by the distinctive throaty roar of the five-cylinder engine with its signature firing sequence.
+The 2.5 TFSI, combined with the optimized chassis setup and new tires, propels the RS3 even more spiritedly around corners.
+The RS3 competition limited, limited to 750 units, truly stands out.
+To mark the 50th anniversary of the legendary five-cylinder engine, Audi Sport is presenting this exclusive version of the compact sports car, which features a coilover suspension, neodymium gold interior, and additional carbon elements for the exterior.

 Page